Maintenance Technician

 NATURE OF WORK

-• Implement and participate in a preventive and corrective maintenance program, encompassing the overall WTE, MRF, and Ash Landfill building, equipment, and grounds.
+• Implement and participate in a preventive and corrective maintenance program, encompassing the overall waste – to energy (WTE), material recovery facility (MRF), environmental center, and ash landfill building, equipment, and grounds.

 Organizational Relationships